 Revenue

+In September 2025, Sierra raised a $350 million round led by Greenoaks Capital at a $10 billion valuation, more than doubling its valuation since October 2024.
 Sierra AI was last valued at $4.5 billion in October 2024 during a $175 million funding round led by Greenoaks Capital.
 The company previously raised $110 million from Sequoia Capital and Benchmark at a valuation of nearly $1 billion.
-As of October 2024, Sierra's annualized revenue had crossed $20 million, implying a revenue multiple of approximately 225x.

 Product

-Sierra found product-market fit as an AI-powered customer service solution for enterprise companies seeking to automate support while maintaining high satisfaction scores.
-Their initial success came with brands like WeightWatchers, Sonos, SiriusXM, and OluKai, who needed sophisticated AI agents that could handle complex customer interactions.
+Sierra originally found product-market fit as an AI-powered customer service solution for enterprise companies seeking to automate support while maintaining high satisfaction scores, with their initial success coming with brands like WeightWatchers, Sonos, SiriusXM, and OluKai that have a high volume of customer service.

 Sierra's product provides AI agents that can communicate naturally with customers, understand company-specific vocabulary, and access internal systems to take action on behalf of customers.
-Unlike basic chatbots, Sierra's agents can process refunds, open tickets, and perform other concrete actions without human intervention.
+Unlike basic chatbots, Sierra's agents can process refunds, open tickets, collect card and ACH payments, and perform other concrete actions without human intervention.
+Voice interactions have overtaken text as the primary channel for Sierra's AI agents—a reflection of how quickly enterprises have shifted call center volume onto the platform less than a year after the company launched its voice product.

 Business Model